Sports and Religion: Play, Sacrifice, Transcendence, Money, and Gender

 View Course Details

 This course examines the ecstasy and agony of sports from the approaches of anthropology, exercise science, and religious studies.
-In the last half century, sports have moved far away from amateur values into spectacles in massive stadiums where athletes play for fame, money, national pride, and social and personal salvation.
+In the last century, sports have moved far away from amateur values into spectacles in massive stadiums where athletes play for championships, fame, money, national pride, and social and personal salvation.
 Another major change has been the rise of women's sports at every level of our educational systems and professional leagues.
-Yet, a more profound understanding of sports still eludes us.
-This course combines sports psychology, studies in religious experiences, and play theory to examine the body in pain and ecstasy, the role of sports in transforming poverty, race relations and gender politics, and the social and capitalist transformation of athletics.
+Another key development we explore has been the rise of strength and conditioning, the athlete's ability to transform the body, and the contribution of fashion technology and body adornment in sport.
+We also study the capitalist transformation of athletics, the role of sports in transforming poverty, race relations, and gender politics.
+We examine the lives, religious experiences, and social effervescence associated with Jesse Owens, Coach Prime, Phil Jackson, Sydney McLaughlin-Levrone, Pat Summitt, Simone Biles, Meb Keflezighi, and Abby Wambach.
+We utilize a multi-disciplinary approach to help students seek a more profound understanding of the religious dimensions of athletics, the body in pain and joy, as well as the collective vitality of teamwork.

 Instructor Info